claire-codes/hugo-blog/content/blog/2019-04-21-my-misconceptions-about-the-universal-selector.md

 }
 ```

-Now I understand how it works more, I wouldn't be afraid to use `*`, especially considered page performance.
+Now I understand how it works more, I wouldn't be afraid to use `*`, particularly just for page performance concerns.
 In a world of weighty hero image PNGs, bloated JavaScript bundles and sluggish API calls, there are more strategic parts of a website to optimise for bigger performance gains.

-Instead I would evaluate any uses of the universal selector in terms of whether the CSS is written cleanly, or whether the page structure could be refactored to make it easier to target elements.
+Instead, if I did need to use the universal selector, I would evaluate the reason: could this CSS be written in a clearer more maintainable way?
+Or could the page structure could be refactored to make it easier to target the required elements?

 Do you use the universal selector often or do you avoid it?